 During the second quarter of 2025, the chromium prices in Brazil reached 9045 USD/MT in June.
 In Brazil, chromium prices were shaped by domestic production activity in northern states and demand from the steel and foundry sectors.
 Output was affected by intermittent rainfall in mining regions, impacting ore extraction and transport.
 Export commitments to Asian markets tightened domestic availability.
 Currency volatility influenced import and export parity, while inland logistics challenges contributed to regional supply imbalances.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the chromium prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing chromium prices.

 Q2 2025: